Learn Chinese, Math, English ELA online with WuKong Education!

-Dragon in Chinese: A Comprehensive Guide 2024
+Dragon in Chinese: A Comprehensive Guide 2025

 Preface

 When we hear about Chinese Culture, the sign ‘Dragon’ comes to mind.
-This word is literally called ‘Long, Loong, and Lung’ (龙) in Chinese language and is a symbol that has taken over Chinese culture and traditions.
+This word is literally called ‘Long, Loong, and Lung’ (龙) in the Chinese language and is a symbol that has taken over Chinese culture and traditions.
 It is given so much importance and is considered so sacred that it is woven into the Chinese national flag.
 This sign comes in puppets, decorations, pictures, monuments, and much more around China.
-The Dragon is a sharp-clawed, hawk-like creature with elongated body which is considered holy and is revered as an auspicious creature.
+The Dragon is a sharp-clawed, hawk-like creature with an elongated body, which is considered holy and is revered as an auspicious creature.

 The traditional Chinese Dragon symbol